Lukas Graham is Powered by Vestas

 However, as the world undergoes a sustainable transformation, music too needs to reflect on its impact on the planet.
 On the footprint it leaves as it enriches our lives.

-The battery concept effectively replaces diesel generators as power source for the lights and sound of the concerts, enabling CO2 reductions from the production by up to 98.5% depending on venue specific conditions - showcasing how existing technology can be a real driver for real change.
+The battery concept effectively replaced diesel generators as power source for the lights and sound of the concerts, enabling 6 tonnes of CO2 reductions from the concert production - showcasing how existing technology can be a real driver for real change.

 6 concert shows